abbindustrigymnasium/anv-ndargr-nssnitt-ux-bg1a/README.md

 Our homepage welcomes you to the savory universe of sausages.
 First you will find a large heading with, a short description of, and a shortened version of our about us page.
 Lastly you will find a a gallery of mouthwatering sausages.

+### Sausage Review

+Explore our sausage adventures!
+Our Sausage Review section features honest reviews and ratings of sausage restaurants we've visited.
+We share our experiences and recommend the best sausages in town.
+Dive into the world of sausages and discover new flavors with us.

 ### Sausage Near You

 Craving a delicious sausage?
-Use our "Sausage Near You" feature powered by Google Maps to find the nearest sausage restaurants in your area, by using your device ip adress. the google maps window is integrated into the website, so you can easly move around an fin out info about your nearest sausage.
+Use our "Sausage Near You" feature powered by **Google Maps** to find the nearest sausage restaurants in your area, by using your device ip adress. the google maps window is integrated into the website, so you can easly move around an fin out info about your nearest sausage.

 ### Sausage of the Day

 Discover a new sausage every day!
 Our "Sausage of the Day" feature provides you with a random sausage selection along with detailed descriptions on how to prepare it.
-Plus, we add a touch of surprise with a random sausage image from the Google Search API.
+Plus, we add a touch of surprise with a random sausage image from the **Google Search API**.
 Every time you click the "dagens korv" button a random sausge will generate

 ### About Us